Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Methodology

-may provide useful insights on whether, among a set of alternatives, the original treatment allocation choice has brought about a gain or a loss for the treated unit.
-If $\tau_{11,t}>\gamma_{11,t}^{(i)}$, the actual treatment allocation brought about a gain for unit 1 with respect to unit $i$; if $\tau_{11,t}<\gamma_{11,t}^{(i)}$, then some alternative allocation of the intervention within the cluster would have been preferable for the treated unit; if $\tau_{11,t}=\gamma_{11,t}^{(i)}$, an alternative allocation of the intervention, where unit $i$ rather than unit 1 were exposed to the treatment, would have been equivalent to the actual one for the treated unit.

-It is worth noting that we define direct and spillover effects as comparisons between potential outcomes under alternative cluster treatment vectors.
+Two remarks on the causal effects we are interested in are in order.
+First, it is worth noting that we define direct and spillover effects as comparisons between potential outcomes under alternative cluster treatment vectors.
 The literature on causal inference under partial interference has generally focused on average direct and spillover effects, defined as comparisons between average potential outcomes under alternative treatment allocation strategies \cite[e.g.,][]{Hudgens:2008, Papadogeorgou:2018}.

-Throughout the paper, we refer to $Y_{11,t}(0, \bz_{N_1})$ and $Y_{1i,t}(0, \bz_{N_1})$, $i \in \N_1\setminus \{1\}$, for $t=T_0+1, \ldots, T$ as control potential outcomes for the treated unit and for units who belong to the treated unit's cluster, respectively, and to units who do not belong to the treated unit's cluster as control units.
-Note that we are not interested in assessing causal effects for units/streets belonging to clusters/urban neighborhoods different from the treated unit's cluster (Legnaia), but the availability of information on them is essential for inference, as we will show in the next Sections.
+Second, we are not interested in assessing causal effects for units/streets belonging to clusters/urban neighborhoods different from the treated unit's cluster (Legnaia), but the availability of information on them is essential for inference, as we will show in the next Sections.
+We can re-write the (individual) direct causal effect for the treated unit in Equation \eqref{eq:de} and the average spillover causal effect in Equation \eqref{eq:ase} at time $t$, $t=T_0+1, \ldots, T$, as function of the observed outcomes: